PRESIDENT

 various resource recovery

-client companies relative to technical feasibility, worker health and
+opportunities for client companies relative to technical feasibility,

-analysis of selected types of hazardous waste within a regional market.
+detailed market analysis of selected types of hazardous waste within a

 - Performed